nchavez1/classes/class-03/README.md

             return json;
           }

     or, you can do the same thing more easily with D3.
-First load D3 in one cell
+First load D3 in one cell:

         d3 = require('d3');

-    then load the data in one line:
+    then load the data in another cell with one line:

         data = d3.json('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_week.geojson');

-You may use either approach, but you don't need to do both.
-Each produces an identical JavaScript Object `data` that represents the GeoJSON "FeatureCollection".
+Both approaches produce the same `data` Object, that is, a JavaScript Object representation of the GeoJSON "FeatureCollection" of earthquakes.

-3. Create an `Array` of earthquakes, where each element in the `Array` is a single GeoJSON feature:
+3. Create an `Array` of earthquake Features, `quakes`.
+Each element of `quakes` is a single GeoJSON Feature:

-        quakes = data.features; // Array
+        quakes = data.features;

-In this case, `data.features` is the `Array`.

 A JavaScript `Array` is iterable, much like a Python `list`.
-Iterable manipulation is a common task when analyzing or visualizing data, and we'll use it to process the earthquakes.
+Iterable data manipulation is a common task when analyzing or visualizing data, and we'll use it to process the earthquakes.
+For example...

 4. Create an array of earthquake Latitudes

         lats = quakes.map(function(d) { return d.geometry.coordinates[0]; });

     This expression uses `Array.map()` to create a new array with the result of calling a function on every element in the array.
     That function is the argument of `.map()`, namely,